« Previous Page

 Postoperative radiation therapy

 For women who had breast-conserving surgery, radiation therapy is given to the whole breast to lessen the chance the cancer will come back.
+Radiation therapy may also be given to lymph nodes in the area.

 For women who had a modified radical mastectomy, radiation therapy may be given to lessen the chance the cancer will come back if any of the following are true: